 - The Deluxes are just as responsive as my Passione D and G

-the Passiones might be a tad thinner gauge (maybe) and I feel
+Passiones might be a tad thinner gauge (maybe) and I feel that

 (maybe), but the trade off here is that the Deluxes have power,

-will take that power.
-On another bass you might be so
+that power.
+On another bass you might be so frustrated with the

 the Passione Medium G and see which you like better.
 They are